SagarPanchal-com/Zomato_Analysis_P3/README.md

 Group by 1,2) as X;
 ```

 **Task 13: Customer Segmentation**: Customer Segmentation: Segment customers into 'Gold' or 'Silver' groups based on their total spending compared to the Overall average order value (AOV).
 If a customer's total spending exceeds the AOV, label them as 'Gold'; otherwise, label them as 'Silver'.
-Write an SQL query to determine each segment's total number of orders and total revenue
+Write an SQL query to determine each segment's total number of orders and total revenue.

 ```sql
 Select